ksankaran/ng-http-idb-cache/README.md

 # ng-http-idb-cache

-The $http in angularJS uses templateCache to serve the files via the browser cache mechanism.
+The $http in angularJS uses templateCache to serve files via the browser cache mechanism.
 How can we leverage the $http call and use indexedDB to get file/data across pages?
 The answer is, ng-http-idb-cache library.

-ng-http-idb-cache used [angular-indexedDB](https://github.com/bramski/angular-indexedDB) to store values in and out of IndexedDB.
-If you do not want such a big library, I have provided a simplistic simple-idb.js factory to help access indexedDB.
+ng-http-idb-cache uses [angular-indexedDB](https://github.com/bramski/angular-indexedDB) to store values in and out of IndexedDB.
+If you do not want such a big library, a simplistic simple-idb.js factory is also provided to help access indexedDB.

 Steps to use it